Course Introduction to Programming

 }

-When compiling and executing the program, we notice that even though we have placed two printf() commands on different lines, the actual print will be Ola Neps AcademyOla Neps Academy, on the same line.
-You should then use the special character \n where you want to make the break.
+When compiling and running the program, we notice that even though we have placed two printf() commands on different lines, the actual output will be Ola Neps AcademyOla Neps Academy, on the same line.
+You should, therefore, use the special character \n where you want to make a line break.
 Notice:

 #include <stdio.h>